 We can help you set achievable goals and make that ’life admin’ much easier.

-No one likes to think about not being able to do things for themselves, or ‘losing capacity’, temporarily or otherwise, having been all too real in this last year, it’s important to consider putting in place a power of attorney to give you the security should you need a little help in life at one stage or another, and putting a power of attorney in place ensures that you can get the right help when you need it most.
+With concern about illness meaning you may not be able to do things for yourself, or ‘losing capacity’, temporarily or otherwise, having been all too real in this last year, it’s important to consider putting in place a power of attorney to give you the security should you need a little help in life at one stage or another.
+Putting one in place ensures that you can get the right help when you need it most.

-A power of attorney allows you to select the people you trust and give them the authority to act for you in certain circumstances.
-This can range from simple things, such as having someone pay the bills while you relax on an extended holiday, to more difficult scenarios, such as making decisions for you about your care when you are no longer able to make these choices for yourself.
+A power of attorney allows you to choose the people you trust and give them the authority to act for you in certain circumstances.
+This can range from simple things, such as having someone pay the bills while you are unable to get to the bank, to more difficult scenarios, such as making decisions for you about your care when you are no longer able to make these choices for yourself.

-These documents can, however, only be prepared when you are fit and well, so we recommend putting them in place as early as possible.
+These documents can, however, only be prepared when you are well and have capacity, so we recommend putting them in place as early as possible.
 This creates certainty for the future and can alleviate stress on loved ones at difficult times.
 It can also give you peace of mind knowing that the ones you love can look after you the way you would want them to.

-Putting a will in place allows you to have more control over the destination of your estate and ensure that your loved ones will benefit in the way that you want them to.
+Putting a will in place allows you to have more control over how your estate is distributed after your death and ensures that your loved ones will benefit in the way that you want them to.

 However, more than half of the UK population do not have a will, meaning that their estates risk ‘falling into intestacy’.
 In Scotland that means any assets will be distributed according to a strict set of rules which have been in place since the 1960’s.
 As a result, these rules don’t generally match with modern family structures.
-For example, step children are not catered for and cohabitants have very limited rights.
-The intestacy rules mean that there’s a risk some family members could end up being disinherited or receiving less than they might otherwise have expected.
+For example, step-children are not catered for and cohabitants have very limited rights.
+The intestacy rules mean that there’s a risk some family members could end up being disinherited or receiving less than you and they might otherwise have expected.
 Having a will, on the other hand, ensures your wishes can be followed and will bring you peace of mind should the worst happen.

 Preparing a will also provides an ideal opportunity to consider inheritance tax planning and wealth protection options.
-This will allow you to not only maximise the benefit that your family receives from your estate, but also to ensure it is safeguarded for the future.
+This will allow you not only to maximise the benefit that your family receives from your estate, but also to ensure your finances are safeguarded for the future.

 And if you own a family business you may also want to consider putting a succession plan in place for the next generation, read our great expectations article for some useful information on transition planning for a business.

-We recommend that wills are reviewed from time to time and, as a minimum, when there is a birth, marriage, divorce, or death in the family.
+We recommend that wills are reviewed,, as a minimum, when there is a birth, marriage, divorce, or death in the family.
 So, we’d recommend you look out your will and read it over.
-Check the beneficiaries - have there been any new additions to the family (e.g. children, grandchildren, etc.), since you last signed your will?
+Check the beneficiaries – have there been any new additions to the family (e.g. children, grandchildren, etc.), since you last signed your will?
 Does it still reflect your wishes today?
 If not, you should get it updated and restore your peace of mind.

 This year: let’s leave 2020 behind and take a little time to plan for your future.
 Get in touch with our Private Client experts and let us help you start off the New Year with your best foot forward.

 You may also be interested in our articles on: